Scalar perturbations around rotating regular black holes and wormholes: quasi-normal modes, ergoregion instability and

 The rotating case is more involved, as the scalar potential and the angular eigenvalues \emph{do} depend on the frequency.
 The strategy in this case is to work perturbatively in powers of $a\omega$.
 For $a\omega$ sufficiently small, we expect to obtain good accuracy with this truncated series.
-In our computations, we have considered up to sixth-order terms.
+In our computations, we have considered orders up to the sixth --- the highest for which analytical results are available.
+This choice allows us to explore intermediate values of the spin parameter.
 The procedure to determine the QNM frequency is then, in essence, equivalent to the WKB method in the non-rotating case, and we need to numerically solve an equation of the form \be \omega^2 = f\left(a,\omega,\ell,n,l,m\right), \ee in order to determine $\omega$, given $a$, $\ell$, $n$, $l$ and $m$.
 Generically, \cref{rotatingWKB} will contain a number of spurious roots which we discard by starting with the well-defined solution for $a=0$ and following the roots for increasing $a/M$.